Online Banking Security

 Type of Threats to Online Banking Customers

 Malware is short for malicious software.
-Malware includes viruses, spyware and other software designed to gain access to or damage a consumer’s personal computer.
-Malware may be present on websites or hidden in document attachments, links, photos or videos.
-Malware is often disguised as email from a known contact and is often activated when a link or attachment in the email is opened.
+Malware includes viruses, spyware, and other software designed to gain access to or damage a consumer’s personal computer.
+Malware may be present on websites or hidden in document attachments, links, photos, or videos.
+Malware is often disguised as an email from a known contact and is often activated when a link or attachment in the email is opened.

 Phishing is an activity that allows criminals to access your personal information through your computer.
-Phishers post as individuals from organizations you know and trust to obtain you log-in information, passwords and account numbers.
+Phishers post as individuals from organizations you know and trust to obtain your log-in information, passwords, and account numbers.